 SCA is not a heart attack.
 It is caused by an abnormality in the heart’s electrical system or structure.
 Warning signs and family risk factors are often unrecognized so it’s important to take regular cardiac risk assessments.
 Cardiac Risk Assessment.

 Less than 10% of SCA victims do not survive because bystanders were unprepared to respond to a cardiac emergency.
 That’s why we advocate for CPR/AED training and Cardiac Emergency Response Plans (CERP) in schools.
 Get your free CERP toolkit.

 Studies show young hearts are an often overlooked area of assessment, with practitioners, parents and patients largely unfamiliar with warning signs and risk factors that put youth at risk for Sudden Cardiac Arrest.
-Coming soon is a free, online training module featuring an in-depth discussion of what primary care practitioners can do to incorporate evidence-based prevention protocol into their practices and equip youth to be their own heart health advocates.
+This accredited, free online training module offers an in-depth discussion of what primary care practitioners can do to incorporate evidence-based prevention protocol into their practices and equip youth to be their own heart health advocates.
 Learn About CME

 How CPR and AEDs Save Lives